Leggera/RSA-DEMO/README.md

 - models.DateTimeField – this is a date and time.
 - models.ForeignKey – this is a link to another model.

+Step 2.
+Create tables for models in your database

 python3 manage.py makemigrations demo